ticlifford/mimicvat/README.md

-# mimicvat
+# Mimicvat
-an application to scrape and track card prices
+This is an application to scrape and track Magic the Gathering card prices.
+## Features